The TOEFL Listening section is no walk in the park.

 Each answer also comes with a detailed explanation to help you understand why each response is correct.
 That’s something you won’t find anywhere else.

-So what makes our TOEFL Listening practice special?
+So what makes our Listening practice for the TOEFL special?

 Listen to this TOEFL practice passage transcript below here: